percona/legacy-docs/docs/index.md

 * Product name
 * Outdated or end-of-life version

-Then you can download the PDF for the required version.
+Then download the PDF for that version.